wilsonquach99/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

-Hi there and welcome to my data analyst portfolio!
+Welcome to my Data Analyst Portfolio!

 I have included a variety of projects that highlight my data analytics skills.
-These projects feature links to dashboards and reports I’ve created using tools like Power BI, Excel and SQL.
+These projects feature links to dashboards and reports I’ve created using tools such as Power BI, Excel and SQL.
 They demonstrate my ability to analyse and present data in a clear, visually engaging manner that resonates with diverse stakeholders.
 Through these projects, I have gained valuable experience and enhanced my ability to present actionable insights effectively.
-I am eager to continue learning and growing in this field, continually refining my skills to uncover meaningful data-driven solutions.
+I am eager to continue learning and growing in the data analytics field, continually refining my skills to uncover meaningful data-driven solutions.

 Feel free to explore my work and get a glimpse into how I transform raw data into meaningful insights!